 Now, to be fair, what all of those players have in common is that they played primarily in the 1980s and/or early 1990s before the offensive explosion began throughout baseball in the late ’90s.

-When compared to players from his generation, Helton’s .855 road OPS looks less thrilling.
+Compared to players from his generation, Helton’s .855 road OPS looks less thrilling.
 It’s behind Carlos Delgado, Tim Salmon, Brian Giles, Adrian Gonzalez, Ryan Klesko, John Olerud, and Nelson Cruz.
 Overall, it’s the 40th best among the 201 players to log at least 3,000 road PA from 1993 until the present day.
-That’s not outstanding, but, considering the superb home numbers, it’s not a deal-breaker.
+That’s not outstanding, but considering the superb home numbers, it’s not a deal-breaker.

 By the way, in case you’re wondering about Helton’s historic 2000 campaign, he was a beast with the bat both at home and on the road.
 His slash line in road games was a spectacular .353 BA/.441 OBP/.633 SLG.
 In home games, it was a ridiculous .391 BA/.484 OBP/.758 SLG.

-Next, let’s take a look at Helton’s splits during his entire five-year peak (2000-2004), in which he logged all five of his All-Star appearances.
+Next, let’s examine Helton’s splits during his entire five-year peak (2000-2004), during which he made all five of his All-Star appearances.

 Todd Helton’s Road Rankings during his 2000-2004 Peak

 Considering how good he was during those five seasons, it shouldn’t surprise that Helton’s numbers were also excellent on the road.
-There is a bit of a blemish to this shine, however, when you look at how Helton ranks in road games only in many of the statistical categories that he dominated overall.
+However, when you look at how Helton ranks in road games only in many of the statistical categories that he dominated overall, there is a bit of a blemish to this shine.

-Those ranks are not so enthralling, especially considering that these are the years that are theoretically the ones that would put Helton into the Hall of Fame.
+Those ranks are not so enthralling, especially considering that these are the years that theoretically put Helton into the Hall of Fame.

 By the way, I would like to briefly address the potential inequity (to Helton) in the rankings listed above.
 For non-Rockies players, games as a visitor at Coors Field count as road games.
 So, in order to account for this variable, I took the road records for the top 10 batters listed in OPS and stripped out the Coors Field numbers.
 When doing that, Helton rises from a tie for 9th to a tie for 8th.
 Thanks to a 1.257 OPS at Coors, Jim Edmonds’ OPS in all non-Coors road games drops to .965, slightly below Helton’s .973.